triton-inference-server/server/docs/client_libraries.md

 ### Download Using Python Package Installer (pip)

-The GRPC and HTTP client libraries are available as a Python package that can be installed using a recent version of pip.
+The GRPC and HTTP client libraries are available as a Python package that can be installed using a recent version of pip. **Currently pip install is only available on Linux**.

 ```
 $ pip install nvidia-pyindex